Updated June 2026 — 63 shoes tested over 12,500+ miles

 Best Running Shoes by Runner Type

-Your body weight, experience level, and age all influence which shoe will work best.
+Your body weight, experience level, and age all influence which shoe works best for your runner profile:

-Choosing a running shoe comes down to understanding your foot, matching the right specs, and getting the fit right.
+Learning how to choose running shoes comes down to understanding your foot, matching the right specs, and getting the fit right.
 I learned every lesson below the hard way — shin splints from wrong shoes, blisters from wrong width, and dead knees from wrong drop.
 This section covers everything I wish someone had told me.

 How to Determine Your Pronation Type